 Under Section 17.2 (a) of the Securities Regulation Code (SRC), issuers of securities that have sold a class of their securities pursuant to a registration under Section 12 of the SRC are required to comply with the reportorial requirements under SRC Rule 20; provided, however, that the obligation of such issuers to file reports shall be suspended for any fiscal year after the year such registration became effective if such issuer, as of the first day of any such fiscal year, has less than one hundred (100) holders of such class of securities and it notifies the Commission of such.
-As of December 31, 2022 and 2021, the Bank has retained one hundred eleven (111) shareholders, which requires it to comply with the reportorial requirements under SRC Rule 20.
+As of December 31, 2023 and 2022, the Bank has retained one hundred eleven (111) shareholders, which requires it to comply with the reportorial requirements under SRC Rule 20.

-These financial statements have been reviewed, approved and authorized for issue by the Board of Directors (BOD) on March 7, 2023.
+These financial statements have been reviewed, approved and authorized for issue by the Board of Directors (BOD) on March 6, 2024.

-3. Summary of Significant Accounting Policies
+3. Material Accounting Policies